LinkWellNodes/Documentation/blog/Custom-Chainlink-Price-Feed-Solution/index.md

 1. **Any Price Pair**: Our Chainlink price feed solution can accommodate any price feed your Web3 application requires, provided our infrastructure can access the data over the internet.
 Additionally, our solution is versatile, supporting not only price updates but any integer-based value as well, such as for proof of reserve.

+2. **Secure and Reliable**: Our Chainlink oracles are distributed across various geographically distinct data centers, ensuring high uptime and reliability.
+Additionally, we offer robust security assurances and a [Service Level Agreement](https://docs.linkwellnodes.io/services/direct-request-jobs/Service-Level-Agreement) (SLA) for ensuring the reliability and security of your data.

-2. **Affordabile**: A key advantage of our custom price feed updates is the reduced gas costs for submitting updates on-chain, which enables us to pass these savings onto our users.
+3. **Affordable**: A key advantage of our custom price feed updates is the reduced gas costs for submitting updates on-chain, which enables us to pass these savings onto our users.
 Additionally, we operate Chainlink oracles on testnets where we offer to trial or test the solution at no cost to you.

-3. **Flexible Payments**: On top of affordability, we also provide various payment methods - an upfront payment subscription model that can accept payment across multiple currencies, or the traditional model of paying for each request in the form of the LINK token.
+4. **Flexible Payments**: On top of affordability, we also provide various payment methods - an upfront payment subscription model that can accept payment across multiple currencies, or the traditional model of paying for each request in the form of the LINK token.

-4. **Rapid Deployment**: From the moment you reach out to us, we can have this solution up and running within a day.
+5. **Rapid Deployment**: From the moment you reach out to us, we can have this solution up and running within a day.
 This can be particularly valuable for teams in need of an immediate price feed solution.

-5. **Full-Service Support**: We are happy to support the price feed integration process every step of the way.
+6. **Full-Service Support**: We are happy to support the price feed integration process every step of the way.
 Additionally, we carefully monitor our infrastructure along with the custom price feed for any issues or anomalous activity.

 ## How to Get Started

 We've gone through great lengths to make the integration process as seamless as possible - all you have to do is reach out!
 We can be contacted via [Discord](https://discord.com/invite/Xs6SjqVPUA), [Twitter](https://x.com/LinkWell_Nodes), [Email](mailto:hello@linkwellnodes.io?subject=Website%20inquiry), or simply fill out our [request survey form](https://linkwellnodes.io/Getting-Started.html) to get started.

-Should you choose to contact us, all we require to get started is the network you wish to deploy on, your data requirements (ie price pair, data sources, etc.), and update frequencies needed for your Web3 application's use case.
+Should you choose to contact us, all we request that you send us is the network you wish to deploy on, your data requirements (ie price pair, data sources, etc.), update frequencies needed for your Web3 application's use case, and the timeline in which you require the price feed.

-> _In need of a new Chainlink price feed with higher levels of decentralization and trust-minimization?
-Chainlink can be contacted [here](https://chain.link/contact?ref_id=datafeeds)._

 ## Conclusion

 In an ideal scenario, Chainlink's price feeds, powered by their trust-minimized decentralized oracle networks, would support every conceivable price pair or use case needed by Web3 applications.

-Although this could become a reality in the future - a future we eagerly anticipate - we hope that our custom price feed solution can help fill the gap by offering tailored data services that adapt to specific needs not yet covered by Chainlink's existing offerings.
+Although this could become a reality in the future - a future we eagerly anticipate - we hope that our custom price feed solution can help fill in the gaps by offering tailored data services that adapt to specific needs not yet covered by Chainlink's existing offerings.
 As passionate developers and members of the Chainlink community ourselves, nothing brings us more satisfaction than bringing a Web3 application to life with the data it needs to not only thrive and succeed.

 Happy building!